Listoh History, Family Crest & Coats of Arms

 Early Origins of the Listoh family

 The surname Listoh was first found in Yorkshire where today it is one of the most populous surname in that shire.
 Early records show "Lystare, clothe dyynge (or lytaster of clothe dyynge."
 "The pedigree is traced to the sixth of Edward II., when John de Lister was resident of Derby.
 The elder line was of Mydhope, or Middop."
 He later transferred himself to Yorkshire on his marriage with the daughter and heiress of John de Bolton

 Gisburn in the West Riding of Yorkshire "was for many generations the seat of the family of Lister, whose descendant, Lord Ribblesdale, is lord of the manor.
 Gisburn Park is a noble mansion, containing a valuable collection of paintings; the park is extensive, and approached by a handsome lodge.
 The Lister family are interred in a vault in the church."

 "Manningham Hall, [in Manningham, in the West Riding of Yorkshire] the seat of E. C. Lister Kaye, Esq., is a handsome mansion, erected on the site of the ancient house of the Lister family, taken down in 1770, and is surrounded by a park."

 Important Dates for the Listoh family

-Another 243 words (17 lines of text) covering the years 1200, 1296, 1555, 1534, 1638, 1712, 1791, 1840, 1597, 1668, 1639, 1712, 1658, 1718, 1705, 1707, 1707 and 1715 are included under the topic Early Listoh History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Listoh research.
+Another 122 words (9 lines of text) covering the years 1200, 1296, 1555, 1534, 1638, 1712, 1791, 1840, 1597, 1668, 1639, 1712, 1658, 1718, 1705, 1707, 1707 and 1715 are included under the topic Early Listoh History in all our PDF Extended History products and printed products wherever possible.

 Listoh Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Listoh include Lister, Litster, Lidster and others.

 Early Notables of the Listoh family (pre 1700)

 Notables of this surname at this time include: Michael Lister, High Sheriff of Herefordshire in 1534; Sir Martin Lister (c.
 1638-1712), English naturalist and physician, eponym of the Dorsa Lister ridge on the Moon; Anne Lister (1791-1840) was a well-off Yorkshire landowner, diarist and traveler; Thomas Lister (1597-1668), English Colonel in the Parliamentary army during the...

 Another 56 words (4 lines of text) are included under the topic Early Listoh Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Listoh family to Ireland
+Migration of the Listoh family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Thomas Lister, who settled in Virginia in 1635; Mary Lister settled in Barbados in 1680 with her servants; Elizabeth Lister arrived in New York State in 1811..